 Upon arrival of the SW shock at the very end of September 7, EqB is abruptly shifted equatorward, then tends to recover until the middle of September 8, and then drops again following the second intensification of the storm.
 At the very beginning of 8 September EqB is found at its lowest position at 50° MLat.
 A drop of EqB occurs simultaneously with the peak of the first storm-time substorm just between 7 and 8 September and with the lowest SYM-H (below -150 nT).
-The second substorm reaches its peak slightly

-- 20 September and with the lowest SYM-H (below -150 nT).
 The second substorm reaches its peak slightly before the second minimum of SYM-H (at 12:50 and 13:55, respectively).
 During this second activation the EqB is shifted again as low as 50° MLat (although SYM-H is only -100 nT).
 As seen in Fig. 5, the evolution of EqB tends to follow the gradual change of SYM-H rather than an abrupt drops of AL related to the substorm onset (see also Fig. 2 for AL).
-Unlike the nightside current density, which exhibits several - 25 spike-like increases in accordance with AL and the dayside density, which is enhanced throughout the storm, temporal variations of EqB are relatively smooth and tend to follow the SYM-H ndex.
+Unlike the nightside current density, which exhibits several

+25 spike-like increases in accordance with AL and the dayside density, which is enhanced throughout the storm, temporal variations of EqB are relatively smooth and tend to follow the SYM-H ndex.
 In the end of September 9, during the late recovery phase of the storm, EqB is shifted poleward as high as 70° MLat.
 As far as the day-night asymmetry is concerned, almost no difference in evolution on the day- and nightside EqBs is observed during the main and recovery phases.
 Because the storm-time substorms are relatively short-lived, an expansion of the FAC region during the growth phase, and then a contraction are difficult to resolve with the Swarm data.